lizardglobal/assesment/README.md

 ### Changes Made

+1. **Data Fetching and Loading State**
-1. Implemented data fetching from the mock API endpoint `/api/posts` using `fetch` within the `useEffect` hook.
-Added `useState` to create a state variable `posts` to store the fetched data.
+   - Implemented data fetching from the mock API endpoint `/api/posts` using `fetch` within the `useEffect` hook.
+Added `useState` to create a state variable `posts` to store the fetched data and `loading` to manage the loading state.
 This handles asynchronous data retrieval and updates the component state.
+The component now displays a "Loading posts..." message when data is being fetched and renders the posts list only when the data is fully loaded.

+2. **Rendering Posts**
-2. Modified the component to render the `posts` data in a `<ul>` list.
+   - Modified the component to render the `posts` data in a `<ul>` list.
 Each post is displayed with its title and, if available, `author.name`.
 Used `.map()` to iterate over the `posts` array and create a list item `<li>` for each post.
 Included conditional rendering for the `author` property to manage posts with or without an author.

 # Authors
 * **GOUADFEL Rayan** _alias_ [@AirG213](https://github.com/AirG213)